What is a funeral?

 What is a funeral: the Traditional Church of England Funeral Service.

-The minister usually greets the deceased’s coffin at the church door and leads it and the congregation attending the funeral in.
+The minister usually greets the deceased’s coffin at the church door and leads it and the congregation attending into the Church.
 The minister will give a reassuring brief reading from the Bible.

 Then there is often a hymn or a tribute (eulogy) to the deceased, perhaps by family and friends or by the minister.
 Sometimes things from person’s life are placed on or near the coffin.